-KSAs Needed to Serve All Youth Effectively Additional KSAs Needed to Serve Youth with Disabilities Effectively Competency Area #1: Knowledge of the Field Knowledge of youth development theory, adolescent, and human development Understanding of youth rights and laws including labor, curfew, and attendance Knowledge of self as a youth development worker, including professional ethics and boundaries, confidentiality, and professional development needs and opportunities Understanding of the values and history of the disability field Understanding of disability laws including 504, ADA, IDEA, and TWWIIA Knowledge of key concepts and processes including IEP, IPE, transition, due process procedures, parents' rights, informed choice, self-determination, universal access, and reasonable accommodations Understanding of privacy and confidentiality rights as they relate to disability disclosure Competency Area #2: Communication with Youth Respect and caring for all youth, including the ability to be open minded and nonjudgmental, develop trusting relationships, and maintain awareness of diversity and youth culture Ability to recognize and address need for intervention (e.g. drug or alcohol abuse, domestic abuse or violence, and depression) Ability to advocate for, motivate, recruit, and engage youth Knowledge of issues and trends affecting youth with disabilities (e.g. low expectations, attitudinal or environmental barriers, need for social integration) Understanding of disability awareness, sensitivity, and culture Understanding of how to communicate with youth with various physical, sensory, psychiatric, and cognitive disabilities Competency Area #3: Ass essment and Individualized Planning Ability to facilitate person-centered planning, including the ability to assess goals, interests, past experience, learning styles, academic skills, assets, independent living skills, and needs (e.g. transportation, etc.) Ability to involve youth in their own planning Ability to ensure appropriate assessment of young peoples' disabilities (in-house or through referrals, as necessary) Understanding how to use information from assessments and records and recognize implications for education and employment, including any potential
+KSAs Needed to Serve All Youth Effectively Additional KSAs Needed to Serve Youth with Disabilities Effectively Competency Area #1: Knowledge of the Field Knowledge of youth development theory, adolescent, and human development Understanding of youth rights and laws including labor, curfew, and attendance Knowledge of self as a youth development worker, including professional ethics and boundaries, confidentiality, and professional development needs and opportunities Understanding of the values and history of the disability field Understanding of disability laws including 504, ADA, IDEA, and TWWIIA Knowledge of key concepts and processes including IEP, IPE, transition, due process procedures, parents' rights, informed choice, self-determination, universal access, and reasonable accommodations Understanding of privacy and confidentiality rights as they relate to disability disclosure Competency Area #2: Communication with Youth Respect and caring for all youth, including the ability to be open minded and nonjudgmental, develop trusting relationships, and maintain awareness of diversity and youth culture Ability to recognize and address need for intervention (e.g. drug or alcohol abuse, domestic abuse or violence, and depression) Ability to advocate for, motivate, recruit, and engage youth Knowledge of issues and trends affecting youth with disabilities (e.g. low expectations, attitudinal or environmental barriers, need for social integration) Understanding of disability awareness, sensitivity, and culture Understanding of how to communicate with youth with various physical, sensory, psychiatric, and cognitive disabilities Competency Area #3: Assessment and Individualized Planning • Ability to ensure appropriate assessment of young peoples' disabilities (in-house or through referrals, as necessary) Understanding how to use information from assessments and records and recognize implications for education and employment, including any potential need for accommodations and assistive technology Ability to assess independent/ community living skills and needs, including accommodations and supports Understanding of benefits planning, includes Social Security income and health benefits and their relation to working

-CITY OF PROVIDENCE, RHODE ISLAND KSAs Needed to Serve All Youth Effectively Additional KSAs Needed to Serve Youth with Disabilities Effectively process by helping youth to set realistic goals and action steps, make informed choices, exercise self-determination, and actively participate in own development (includes financial/benefits planning and educational requirements) • Knowledge of various assessment tools and strategies and ability to administer assessments (or make referrals, as needed) • Ability to track progress and change plans as needed need for accommodations and assistive technology Ability to assess independent/ community living skills and needs, including accommodations and supports Understanding of benefits planning, includes Social Security income and health benefits and their relation to working Competency Area #4: R elationship to Family and Community Engage/build relationships with family members or other significant persons Resource mapping/ability to connect youth to community institutions, resources, and supportive adults Ability to engage youth in community service Involving families, guardians, and advocates, including connections to disabilities specific resources & groups Community resources, including disabilities specific resources and organizations and leadership activities ea# 5: Workforce Preparation Ability to facilitate job readiness skill-building and assess employability strengths/barriers Ability to teach job search skills, including use of technology and the Internet Ability to coach youth, assist in job maintenance, and provide follow-up support Ability to match youth with appropriate jobs and careers, including job analysis and skills standards Ability to involve employers in preparation process Ability to conduct job analysis, matching, customizing, and carving for youth with disabilities, including accommodations, supports, and modifications Knowledge of support required to place youth in jobs, including what employers need to know about reasonable accommodations, undue burden, assistive technology, funding streams, and tax incentives Competency Area #6: Career Exploration Knowledge of technology and online search skills Knowledge of tools and processes for career exploration Ability to engage employers in career exploration Knowledge of workplace and labor market Knowledge of workplace and labor market trends, including options for youth with disabilities such as supported employment, customized employment, or self-employment trends
+Competency Area #4: Relationship to Family and Community

+- Engage/build relationships with family members or other significant persons - Resource mapping/ability to connect youth to community institutions, resources, and supportive adults - Ability to engage youth in community service and leadership activities - Involving families, guardians, and advocates, including connections to disabilities specific resources & groups - Community resources, including disabilities specific resources and organizations

+Competency Area# 5: Workforce Preparation

+- Ability to facilitate job readiness skill-building and assess employability strengths/barriers - Ability to teach job search skills, including use of technology and the Internet - Ability to coach youth, assist in job maintenance, and provide follow-up support - Ability to match youth with appropriate jobs and careers, including job analysis and skills standards - Ability to involve employers in preparation process

+- Ability to conduct job analysis, matching, customizing, and carving for youth with disabilities, including accommodations, supports, and modifications - Knowledge of support required to place youth in jobs, including what employers need to know about reasonable accommodations, undue burden, assistive technology, funding streams, and tax incentives

+Competency Area #6: Career Exploration

+- Knowledge of technology and online search skills - Knowledge of tools and processes for career exploration - Ability to engage employers in career exploration - Knowledge of workplace and labor market trends - Knowledge of workplace and labor market trends, including options for youth with disabilities such as supported employment, customized employment, or self-employment